elastisys/security-review/kubernetes-information-security-review-checklist.md

 2. Do you have RBAC enabled?

-3. Do you use PodSecurityPolicy?
+3. Do you use PodSecurityPolicy (to be deprecated) or Pod Security Standards?

 4. Do you use OpenPolicyAgent?

+5. Do your Kubernetes Nodes have appropriate [topology labels and taints](https://kubernetes.io/docs/reference/labels-annotations-taints/)?

 ## Kubernetes Workload Security